devbib/R-Box/README.md

 Other features:

-- R Extended Syntax and Roxygen, Rcpp, R Sweave and R Markdown syntaxes.
+- R Extended Syntax (merged into Sublime Package repo, use `R` syntax now) and Roxygen, Rcpp, R Sweave and R Markdown syntaxes.
 - Build commands for Rmarkdown and Rnw files.